Create Your First Flow

 Set Existing Property Options

-Some Notion properties will also have a small 🔽 icon, which will let you set existing options from those properties – such as an option in a Select property, or a page in a Relation property.
+Some Notion properties will also have a small 🔽 icon, which will let you select one or more existing options from a list.
+These property types include:

 You can also create new options in these properties right from Flylighter!
 Just start typing to bring up that option in supported properties.